minima-global/MiniDAPP/docs/howToBuildMiniDapps.md

 zip -r ./bin/cowsay.minidapp cowsay

+cp ./miniwallet/walletv98.06.minidapp ./bin/
-cp ./miniwallet/wallet.minidapp ./bin/
+cp ./block/blockv1.3.17.minidapp ./bin/

 zip -r ./bin/helloWorld.minidapp helloWorld
 ```

 Now drop out of your favourite editor (if it's not [atom](https://atom.io/), why not?), and run `buildscript.sh`.
-If all went well, you should have a number of `.minidapp` files in you MiFi repository's [www/minidapps/bin](../www/minidapps/bin) directory, including `helloWorld.minidapp`.
+If all went well, you should have a number of `.minidapp` files in [www/minidapps/bin](../www/minidapps/bin) directory, including `helloWorld.minidapp`.
 It's time to introduce it to the world!

 ## Hello World!

 [Earlier](#prerequisites), we fired up a MiniDapp Server on port 21000 - we're going to connect to that now.
-Start your favourite browser ([Firefox](https://www.mozilla.org/en-GB/firefox/new/)), and load [http://localhost:21000](http://localhost:21000).
+Start your favourite browser ([Firefox](https://www.mozilla.org/en-GB/firefox/new/)), and load [http://localhost:9004](http://localhost:9004).
 If all has gone well, you should see something like this:

 ![](./images/miniDappServer.png)